Travel Blog | About TravelBlog | World Facts | Travel Wallpaper | Travel Forum | Backpackers Travel Insurance | Services | Cameras

-QCLisa Hi!
+Hi!
 My name is Lisa and I love to travel to experience other cultures and have fun doing the unexpected along the way.
 I love ancient history and archaeology (particularly of the Egypt and Levant).
-I am a bit of an amatuer photographer, unfortunately, I just got a brand new D-300 and have to learn to use it, (while I am on this trip), so the pictures should get better by the time we get to Machu Picchu and the Galapagos.
-Speaking of the Galapagos, my day job is animal care.
-I have spent a fair amount of traveling before I started this blog, with trips to Egypt, Syria, Lebanon, Jordan, Greece, Italy, Spain, France, England, Belize, Guatamala, Mexico, China (Mainland and Hong Kong and Macao), Japan, Indonesia, Singapore, Malaysia, Myanmar, Cambodia, and Thailand.
+I am a bit of an amatuer photographer, last year I got a D-300 and had to learn to use it on our trip to the Galapagos.
+I had a horrible time, then I found out my problem, my lens was malfunctioning!
+I have spent a fair amount of traveling before I started this blog, with trips to Egypt, Syria, Lebanon, Jordan, Greece, Italy, Spain, France, England, Belize, Guatamala, Mexico, China (Mainland and Hong Kong and Macao), Japan, Indonesia, Singapore, Malaysia, Myanmar, Cambodia, and Thailand, Last year we were in Chile, Ecuador and Peru.
 Everywhere I have gone, I have learned something not only about myself but about the people who live in these places.
 So, following, is my best attempt to sum up my most recent travels, missadventures and interesting things I will see and do along the way.

 Warning, the following pages may be offensive to some viewers due to my dry humor and biting sarcasm.
 If you find it offensive, feel free to go elsewhere!